The Crash Course on Emotions We All Missed in Kindergarten

 • Worthless, disgraceful, mortified (high intensity)

-Generic “take deep breaths” advice fails because each type dysregulates differently:
+Generic “take deep breaths” advice fails because each type dysregulates differently.
+The core process, though, stays the same:

 Body Types (8, 9, 1): Need physical discharge